 KITCHEN BREAKFAST ROOM ï¿½ 16'6 x 10'10

 A well proportioned kitchen breakfast room enjoying oodles of original character.
 Solid pine cottage style kitchen units with granite tiled worktop.
 Ceramic Belfast sink with mixer tap over.
 Fitted cupboards under, space and plumbing for dishwasher.
 Wall mounted shelf units.
-Large fireplace recess with shelf over houses liquid propane gas fired Rangemaster hob and electric oven.
+Large fireplace recess with shelf over.
 Cottage style window to the rear enjoying an east facing aspect and the morning sun with a pleasant outlook across the rear garden.
 Wall mounted LPG fired central heating boiler.
 Flagstone tiled floor.
 Cast iron period radiator.
 Door leads to under stairs cupboard space.
 Stairwell rises to the first floor from the kitchen breakfast room.

 Timber door leads from the kitchen breakfast room to the rear lobby.
 Latch door leads to rear garden.
 Second latched door leads to downstairs

 Ceramic Belfast sink on wash stand.
 Space and plumbing for washing machine.
 Low level WC.
 Radiator.
 Glazed shower cubicle with wall mounted mains shower over.
 Window to the rear.